Part of Core Framework Modules

 Change comes from understanding:

-• what enters the system
+• which input the system is processing

 • what meaning the system assigns to it